 How to Make Turkish Red Lentil Balls

-Mercimek Köftesi is traditionally served at room temperature, so just give yourself enough time to allow the meatballs to cool.
-Even though the translation is meatballs, the lentil and bulgur mixture is shaped similarly to kofte, where you press it together in an oblong shape although no, skewer is required for this recipe.
+Mercimek Köftesi are traditionally served at room temperature, so give yourself enough time to allow them to cool.
+Even though the translation is meatballs, the lentil and bulgur mixture is shaped similarly to kofte, where you press it together in an oblong shape.
 Here are the steps:

 Cook the Onions, Lentils, and Bulgur